-Long-term care is care given to individuals when they are unable to perform normal activities like cooking and eating, bathing, getting dressed, cleaning, laundry, and going to the bathroom without help.
+Long-term care is care given to individuals when they cannot perform normal activities like cooking and eating, bathing, getting dressed, cleaning, laundry, and going to the bathroom without help.
 This assistance can come from professionals or other family members.

 In addition to assistance with daily tasks, long-term care can include medical services, such as cleaning and checking equipment, administering injections and medication, and checking vitals.